callum-hart/immutable-styles/docsNext/advancedConcepts.md

 ## Discrete Breakpoints

 Discrete breakpoints are a design pattern that ensure styles in one media query do not override styles in another media query.
+This means two or more media queries cannot overlap if they contain rulesets that override each other.
 The rationale behind this is best illustrated using regular CSS:

 ```css
 @media (min-width: 500px) {